gwaldron/osgearth/docs/source/user/caching.rst

 ----------------
 Once you have a cache set up, osgEarth will use it be default for all your imagery and elevation layers.
 If you want to override this behavior, you can use a *cache policy*.
-A cache policy tells osgEarth how a certain object should treat the cache.
+A cache policy tells osgEarth if and how a certain object should utilize the cache.

 In an *earth file* you can do this by using the ``cache_policy`` block.
 Here we apply it to the entire map::